ISU World Team Trophy Gala 2017: Kanako Murakami Retires, Yuzuru Hanyu Closing Shout

 You can rewatch Murakami’s exhibition performance below.

-Kanako Murakami’s retirement during the World Team Trophy gala did not come a surprise to many figure skating fans as she has been hinting about this retirement ever since the 2014 Sochi Olympics.
-Back in 2012, at the Golden Skate forums, one member posts a quote from Murakami talking about her future in the sport:
+Kanako Murakami’s retirement during the World Team Trophy gala did not come as a surprise to many figure skating fans as she has been hinting about this retirement ever since the 2014 Sochi Olympics.
+Back in 2012, at the Golden Skate forums, one member posts a quote from Murakami talking about her future in the sport.

-Kanako did make it to the 2014 Sochi Olympics, however, she failed to make it to the podium.
+Kanako did make it to the 2014 Sochi Olympics.
+However, she failed to make it to the podium.
 Her last medal was a bronze at the Grand Prix Cup of China season 2014-15 while her last gold was at the Four Continents season 2013-14.

 Much of the the decline of Kanako’s skating career started in 2015, Golden Skate reports, after twisting an ankle during an ice show tour.